Twitter Linkedin Youtube Campus Rubió

 Quality of Care & Patient Rights

 Spain’s healthcare system is globally recognized for its exceptional clinical outcomes, robust medical infrastructure, and high standards in patient rights and protections.
-Public hospitals and private clinics are equipped with modern technology, and Spain consistently invests in the training of healthcare professionals through its top-ranked medical universities.
+Public hospitals and private clinics are equipped with modern technology, and Spain consistently invests in the training of healthcare professionals through its Examples include UB (Universitat de Barcelona), which is ranked 56th.

 • The healthcare system in Spain is staffed by a well-trained nursing and medical workforce